goauthentik/authentik/website/integrations/sources/azure-ad/index.md

 return True
 ```

-4. Create a new enrollment flow _azure-ad-enrollment_ see [here](../../../docs/flow/) for details
+4. Create a new enrollment flow _azure-ad-enrollment_ (see [here](../../../docs/flow/) for details).
 5. Add the policy _default-source-enrollment-if-sso_ to the flow.
-Todo so open the newly created flow.
+To do so open the newly created flow.
    Click on the tab **Policy/Group/User Bindings**.
 Click on **Bind existing policy** and choose _default-source-enrollment-if-sso_
    from the list.
-6. Bind the stages _default-source-enrollment-write_ (order 0) and _default-source-enrollment-login_ (order 10) to the flow
+6. Bind the stages _default-source-enrollment-write_ (order 0) and _default-source-enrollment-login_ (order 10) to the flow.
 7. Bind the policy _azure-ad-mapping_ to the stage _default-source-enrollment-write_.
-Todo so open the flow _azure-ad-enrollment_
+To do so open the flow _azure-ad-enrollment_
    open the tab **Stage Bindings**, open the dropdown menu for the stage _default-source-enrollment-write_ and click on **Bind existing policy**
-   Select _azure-ad-mapping_
+   Select _azure-ad-mapping_.
 8. Open the source _azure-ad_.
 Click on edit.
 9. Open **Flow settings** and choose _azure-ad-enrollment_ as enrollment flow.